falconcomputing/merlin-compiler/On-Cloud/AWS/PREREQUISITES.md

 ***Setting up F1, EC2 Instances to Run Application on FPGA***<br>
 After compiling the application using Merlin instance, you will need to launch an AWS F1 instance to run the accelerated application FPGA. using the "FPGA Developer AMI" which comes pre-installed with SDAccel and required licenses.
 We recommend **f1.2xlarge** for this step.
 More detailed instructions can be found
 <a href="https://github.com/Xilinx/SDAccel_Examples/wiki/Create,-configure-and-test-an-AWS-F1-instance">here</a>.

+***Create a S3 bucket with the name “fcs-fpga"***

+-	Launch your browser and login to AWS
+-	Click on Services menu; now click on S3 link under Storage category
+-	In the S3 buckets page, click on “Create bucket” button
+-	Enter “fcs-fpga” as the Bucket name; enter the same region name as the C4.2X large instance from the step above
+-	Select defaults for rest of the parameters
 <br>
 <br>
 Start the next module: <a href="COMPILE.md">Compile on AWS with Merlin</a>